- FOV: 12.5' x 12.5'

 tools, such as IRAF.

 - Absolute encoding of filter and shutter positions removes need to "home" moving parts in the rare event that a restart is needed.

 These results made use of the Discovery Channel Telescope at Lowell Observatory.
-Lowell is a private, non-profit institution dedicated to astrophysical research and public appreciation of astronomy and operates the DCT in partnership with Boston University, the University of Maryland and the University of Toledo.
+Lowell is a private, non-profit institution dedicated to astrophysical research and public appreciation of astronomy and operates the DCT in partnership with Boston University, Northern Arizona University, the University of Maryland and the University of Toledo.
 Partial support of the DCT was provided by Discovery Communications.
 LMI was funded by the National Science Foundation via grant AST-1005313.